20190504_164754.jpg

 The new clay works are crafted with care and gentle handling, embodying both feminine sensuality and a connection to nature, particularly sea plants and living organisms.

-On liquid painting | 2013 essay “Cover the Earth” by Stephen Maine, written for the exhibition, “POUR,” at the Schmidt Gallery, Florida Atlantic University, Boca Raton, Florida.
+On liquid painting | excerpt from the 2013 essay “Cover the Earth” by Stephen Maine, written for the exhibition, “POUR,” at the Schmidt Gallery, Florida Atlantic University, Boca Raton, Florida.
 An exhibition that examined the use of poured paint in contemporary art practice.
 “In the context of the contemporary metropolis, the idea of fluidity connotes mobility of all kinds, social agility, flexibility, adaptability: flow.
 It suggests familiarity with a diverse milieu and skill in navigating it.
 It is analogous to the peak experience for an artist in the studio or at the keyboard or in the concert hall, the very opposite of being stuck.
 Fluidity implies mastery, of which a significant aspect is knowing when and how to loosen one’s grasp of technique and permit the situation to shape itself.
 The ebb and flow of liquid pigment embodies, in material, plastic form, those preternaturally fruitful moments of creative endeavor when an exhilarating sense of freedom convinces us that anything is possible.” –Stephen Maine